Last update: December 11, 2022

 And self-awareness is a skill that takes years to develop.
-You see?
+Do you see?
 Life is full of paradoxes.
 There’s never one truth or ‘right’ path.

 The only path that’s right is YOUR path.

 Let’s start thinking about the new year, but don’t forget to be in the moment during the final days of this year.
 Have a good time and enjoy the company of others.

 And when January 1st comes, wake up, get to work, and keep looking forward.